CHRISTMAS WITHOUT THEM

 The night is clear and the air is crisp, snow falls gently on the ground.
 Tonight is Christmas Eve.
 Off in the distance I hear the voice of approaching carolers.
 They are too far away to hear the song they sing.
 I quickly close the door shutting out the sights and sounds of Christmas.
 Tonight is just too painful as I think of "Christmas Without Them".

-Is Christmas ever the same when we are without our loved ones?
 The traditions I have cherished since childhood have changed into something new and unexpected.
 As an adult, I find myself with feelings of a five year old, scared and alone.
 I have no mother or father to comfort me.
 Tears flow and I feel my heart breaking.
-Sometimes, I find myself standing in the midst of strangers with tears running down my cheeks.
-Why is it so difficult to purchase candy canes and beautiful red bows?

-I catch the glimpse of the shoppers as they try not to stare.
-While others, forgetting they are strangers, stop to offer a knowing smile of understanding.
+I catch the glimpse of the shoppers, as they try not to stare, while others, forgetting they are strangers, stop to offer a knowing smile of understanding.
 I begin to realize I am not alone with these types of feelings.
 All of a sudden the memories come flooding in.

 How fortunate I am to have such wonderful memories of my wonderful parents and the times we shared.
 Just as quickly as the memories brought tears the same memories resurfaced to spread joy.
 Memories have a way of making the emptiness bearable.
 I remember.
 I smile.